 Strength of Attack

 Strength of attack is indicated by the number within the Melee, Ranged, and Magic icons located mid-way down the left border of each card.
-Monsters can have more than one attack type.
+Units can have more than one attack type.

 Melee Attacks

-- Melee monsters may only attack from first position (unless Reach, Sneak, Opportunity, or Retaliate are in play).
+- Melee units may only attack from the first position (unless Reach, Sneak, Opportunity, or Retaliate are in play).

 - Melee attacks strike armor first (if Piercing is in play and attack damage is in excess of the target's armor, the remainder will damage the target's health).

-- Monsters with melee attacks can be Inspired (increased damage) or Demoralized (decreased damage).
+- Units with melee attacks can be Inspired (increased damage) or Demoralized (decreased damage).

-- Thorns returns damage to the attacking melee monster (unless Reflection Shield is in play).
+- Thorns returns damage to the attacking melee unit (unless Reflection Shield is in play).

 Magic Attacks

-- Magic monsters may attack from any position.
+- Magic units may attack from any position.

 - Magic attacks target the main health stat (unless Void Armor is in play).